 This article provides everything that is known about Banished from the Hero’s Party Season 2 (Banished from the Hero’s Party, I Decided to Live a Quiet Life in the Countryside Season 2, Shin no Nakama ja Nai to Yuusha no Party wo Oidasareta node, Henkyou de Slow Life suru Koto ni Shimashita Season 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-FUNimation’s Banished from the Hero’s Party English dub release date confirmed
+Crunchyroll’s Banished from the Hero’s Party Season 2 English dub release date predictions

 - Aaron Campbell as Red